evino/ChatRoom/README.md

 # ChatRoom
-Simple chat room project to practice JS backend
+Simple chat room project to practice backend with NodeJS